 Until the end of August 2015, daytime journeys of Service 382 were operated by Astons Coaches.
 At that time they surrendered their registration and First Midland Red Buses Limited took over the service from Tuesday 1st September 2015 (the Monday was a Bank Holiday), operating to a reduced timetable with one journey in each direction every two hours during off-peak times.
 Short-working journeys between Worcester City Centre and Norton only were operated on Sundays and Bank Holiday Mondays, replacing Service 32 between Worcester City Centre and St. Peter’s Estate.

 Initially First Midland Red operated the same route that had been run by Astons Coaches, but this posed a number of problems as buses needed to turn round twice in Eckington, once near the Bell Inn then again at The Close.
 Also, buses crossed the narrow bridge over the River Avon between Defford Road and Eckington which is frequently closed during the winter due to flooding, meaning buses needed to take a lengthy diversion and operated to a completely different timetable.
 From Monday 11th April 2016 a new route into and out of Eckington was operated, based on the flood diversion running through Great Comberton, meaning less disruption during the winter and it also had the benefit of eliminating the need to turn around at The Close as buses now pass this as they enter and leave the village.
-At the same time, the Sunday and Bank Holiday Monday short-working journeys were also withdrawn.
+At the same time, the Sunday and Bank Holiday Monday short-working journeys were withdrawn due to low passenger numbers.

 1 During floods when Eckington Bridge is closed, Service 382 runs direct between Defford and Pershore, omitting Eckington, then continue past Pershore to Eckington via Great Comberton.